 George Eastman House, Rochester, USA Rochester has recently restored the 1913 Kinemacolor Company of America fiction film The Scarlet Letter.

-EYE, Amsterdam, Netherlands EYE holds a number of fiction titles made by Eclipse.
+EYE, Amsterdam, Netherlands EYE holds a number of fiction titles made by Eclipse and the Kinemacolor film Coronation Drill at Reedham Orphanage (1911).

-Imperial War Museum, London, UK The film archive of the Imperial War Museum preserves many of the British Official films of the First World War that Urban distributed in the USA.
+Imperial War Museums, London, UK The film archive of the Imperial War Museums preserves many of the British Official films of the First World War that Urban distributed in the USA.
 Among them are Urban's major production Britain Prepared, and the most celebrated actuality film of the war, The Battle of the Somme, which Urban edited, and which the IWM has made available on DVD.

 Library of Congress, Washington, D.C., USA Urban films in the Library of Congress include titles in the Theodore Roosevelt Collection donated by Urban himself, and some Kineto Company of America titles.
 The Library also holds some Kinemacolor material, and recently took in the John E. Allen collection of films which contains an unknown number of Kinemacolor titles not previously identified as Kinemacolor, including the colour sequences from Britain Prepared and colour film of the Balkan war.

-National Archives and Records Administration, Washington, D.C., USA The NARA holds Official War Review, the Committee on Public Information's propaganda newsreel of 1918 which Urban edited and printed.
+National Archives and Records Administration, Washington, D.C., USA The NARA holds Official War Review, the Committee on Public Information's propaganda newsreel of 1918 which Urban edited and printed, plus other British official war films whose distribution in the USA was managed by Urban.

 Russian State Documentary Film & Photo Archive, Krasnogorsk, Russia Krasnogorsk holds the film catalogued as a World War One military review which Adrian Wood of TWI identified as being a section from the Kinemacolor Delhi Durbar film while researching the television series The British Empire in Colour.